 Here we provide some tutorials on how to use M-LOOP.
 M-LOOP is flexible and can be customized with a variety of options and interfaces.
-Here we provide some basic tutorials to get you up and started as quick as possible.
+Here we provide some basic tutorials to get you started as quickly as possible.